spinnaker/spinnaker.github.io/guides/developer/plugin-creators/project-config.md

 ### gradle.properties

-This is optional, but externalizes the versions of tooling and API dependencies from your build script.
+Organizing these values into gradle.properties is optional, but these versions are very much mandatory.

 ```
 spinnakerGradleVersion=7.5.2